amancevice/docker-superset/README.md

 View the contents of the [`examples`](./examples) directory to see some simple `superset_config.py` samples.

+## Volumes

+The image defines two data volumes: one for mounting configuration into the container, and one for data (logs, SQLite DBs, &c).

+The configuration volume is located at `/etc/superset`.
+This directory is included in the `PYTHONPATH` of the image.
+Mount any configuration (specifically the `superset_config.py` file) here.

+The data volume is located at `/var/lib/superset` and it is where you would mount your SQLite file (if you are using that as your backend), or a volume to collect any logs that are routed there.
+This location is used as the value of the `SUPERSET_HOME` environmental variable.

 ## Database Initialization

 After starting the Superset server, initialize the database with an admin user and Superset tables using the `superset-init` helper script: